Irrithyll/LD-34/README.md

 # LD-34
-a repository for the Ludum Dare 34 game jam
+A repository for the Ludum Dare 34 game jam.
+Just setting up some empty directories.